dlamblin/life/README.md

 ==

-Having thought about using a nibble to both store the currect state of a cell and accumulate a count of it's neighbor (in the higher three bits) I went ahead and implemented in Go.
+Having thought about using a nibble to both store the currect state of a cell and accumulate a count of its neighbor (in the higher three bits) I went ahead and implemented in Go.
 It may not make the most memory/size compact implementation, but it was a fun excercise.